 The 2020 VW Touareg won’t bring notable styling changes until the next refresh while new powertrain options should get some unique equipment.

 The third-generation Touareg is based on the MLB platform, a widespread architecture which is also found under the Audi models, Bentley Bentayga, Lamborghini Urus, etc. The model is also larger and better equipped than in the previous iteration and applies the brand’s new design language.
 The model has a sleek and elegant style with thigh body lines.
-It looks elegant from every angle and has modern grille and lights design.
+It looks elegant from every angle and has

 The base Touareg rides on 19-inch wheels and R-Line version gets a sportier look with unique bumpers, side skirts and 20-inch wheels.